-Biodiversity Protection and Stimulus to Sustainability
+Biodiversity Protection and Encouragement to Sustainability

 All of Brazil’s six biomes are home to some of the world’s richest biodiversity.
 Besides providing beautiful natural landscapes, protected areas generate ecosystem services that are essential to harbouring life, such as water resource quality, climate regulation, and air quality.
 In order to successfully preserve such elements, Ekos Brasil strives to develop management plans for ecosystem conservation, tourism, sustainable use and forest management in all of the varied regions and biomes of the Brazilian territory.